Human services: Current programs

 Currently, there are academic programs in human services at the associate, baccalaureate, and graduate levels.
 There are approximately 600 human services programs throughout the United States.
-An online directory of human services programs lists many (but not all) of the programs state y state in conjunction with their accreditation status from the Council for Standards in Human Services Education (CSHSE).
+An online directory of human services programs lists many (but not all) of the programs in conjunction with their accreditation status from the Council for Standards in Human Services Education (CSHSE).

 The CSHSE offers accreditation for human services programs in higher education.
 The accreditation process is voluntary and labor-intensive; it is designed to assure the quality, consistency, and relevance of human service education through research-based standards and a peer-review process.
 According to the CSHSE's webpage there are only 43 accredited human services programs in the United States.

 Human services curricula are based on an interdisciplinary knowledge foundation that allows students to consider practical solutions from multiple disciplinary perspectives.
 Across the curriculum human services students are often taught to view human problems from a socioecological perspective (developed by Urie Bronfenbrenner) that involves viewing human strengths and problems as interconnected to a family unit, community, and society.
 This perspective is considered a "whole-person perspective".
 Overall, undergraduate programs prepare students to be human services generalists while master's programs prepare students to be human services administrators, and doctoral programs prepare students to be researcher-analysts and college-level educators.
 Research in this field focuses on an array of topics that deal with direct service issues, case management, organizational change, management of human service organizations, advocacy, community organizing, community development, social welfare policy, service integration, multiculturalism, integration of technology, poverty issues, social justice, development, and social change strategies.